greenelab/connectivity-search-manuscript/manuscript.md

 The general method is important for patterns such as long (≥ 4) repeats, or complex repeat patterns (e.g. of the form ABCABC), but it requires path enumeration and is therefore slower.
 As an alternative approach for complex paths, we developed an approximate DWPC method that corrects repeats in disjoint simple patterns but only corrects the first repeat in complex patterns (e.g. ≥ length four repeat).
 Mayers et al. developed an alternative approximation, which subtracts the main diagonal at every occurrence of the first repeated metanode [@url:https://github.com/mmayers12/hetnet_ml].
-All our matrix methods were validated against existing implementations involving explicit path enumeration to ensure consistent results.
+Our matrix methods were validated against the existing Python and Cypher implementations in the `hetnetpy` package that rely on explicit path enumeration.

 <!-- Discuss caching strategies, sequential versus recursive